What is Acoustic Walling?

 2,448mm length by 608mm height and 15mm depth for standard panels or 16mm for fire rated panels.

 standard non-perforated panels weigh 11.5 kg/m2 and standard perforated panels weigh 9.5 kg/m2.
 Fire rated non-perforated panels weigh 13.5 kg/m2 and fire rated perforated panels weigh 11.2 kg/m2.

 Acoustic Panel Perforations

 Precision cut 8mm perforations with a 16mm aligned spacing.

-Each panel has pre-routed edges to allow for hidden fixings with a 7mm gap.
+each panel has pre-routed edges to allow for hidden fixings with a 7mm gap.
 A special bracket is supplied for this purpose.
-The panels can be fitted to vertical beams be they timber or metal at 491mm centres below 2.2m and at 614mm centres above 2.2m.
+The panels are typically fitted to metal vertical beams at 491mm centres.

 To achieve the sound absorption a mineral wool may need to be installed between the vertical beams this will be recommended by an acoustician.